Ishoyahb II: Literary achievement

 Ishoʿyahb II is included in the list of Syriac authors compiled by the fourteenth-century Nestorian writer ʿAbdishoʿ of Nisibis.
 According to ʿAbdishoʿ, his principal writings were a commentary on the Psalms and a number of letters, histories, and homilies.
 A hymn of his has survived in a Nestorian psalter (British Library Add MS 14675).

 Nestorian mission to China, 635

-The first recorded Christian mission to China arrived in the Chinese capital Chang'an in 635, during Ishoʿyahb's reign.
+The first recorded Christian mission to China arrived in the Chinese capital of Chang'an in 635, during Ishoʿyahb's reign.
 The mission, whose history was recorded on the famous Nestorian Stele, erected in Chang'an in 781, was led by a Nestorian monk with the Chinese name A-lo-pen.
 It is possible, but by no means certain, that Ishoʿyahb was behind this initiative.

 Relations with Byzantium

 According to Dale T. Irvin: "Early in the seventh century Catholicos Yeshuyab II shared communion with the East Roman emperor when the former was sent on a diplomatic mission on behalf of the shah, but this was by then an exception."